andrewcooke/Drawing.jl/README.md

 as a fraction of the smallest side), the coordinate system is either bottom left, or centred, and has is scaled so that the smallest axis has unit length.

-Example axes (x is horizontal) for 70x100 pages, with a border of 0.1, where the landscape axes are centred:
+Example unit axes (x is horizontal) for 70x100 pages, with a border of 0.1 (ie 7 pixels), where the landscape axes are centred.
+Note that drawing is not clipped to the unit axes area - it can extend over the whole page.

 ![portrait](test/target/portrait.png)
 ![landscape, centred](test/target/centred_landscape.png)